bhatti/api-mock-service/README.md

     status_code: 400
 {{end}}
 ```
+You can use conditional syntax to simulate different error status or customize response.
 ### Test fixtures
 The mock service allows you to upload a test fixture that you can refer in your template, e.g.
 ```bash